redhat-microservices/quick_swarm_camel-test/README.md

     String serviceURL = KubernetesHelper.getServiceURL(client,"swarm-camel",KubernetesHelper.DEFAULT_NAMESPACE,"http",true);
 ```

-To run the Junit tests, simply exexute this maven command
+To run the Junit tests, simply execute this maven command

+    mvn test -Dtest=OpenshiftIntegrationKT
-    mvn test -Dtest=KubernetesIntegrationKT
+    mvn test -Dtest=ServiceIntegrationKT

+Remark : Be sure that you are still connected to the Openshift platform & log on again if required `oc login -u admin -p admin`